How to grow carrots

 Growing carrots from seed

-There are two types of carrot to choose from – early varieties, which are sown in spring and ready to pick about 10 weeks later, and late varieties, which can be sown from the end of spring and are ready to lift in about 14-16 weeks.
+There are two types of carrot to choose from – early varieties, which are sown in spring and are ready to harvest about 10 weeks later, and late varieties, which can be sown from the end of spring and are ready to lift after about 14-16 weeks.

 Good soil preparation is essential.
 Fork it thoroughly to break up lumps and remove as many stones as possible.
 Carrots thrive in light, well-drained but moisture-retentive soil, but can 'fork' if the nutrient value of the soil is too high.
 For this reason it's best to not add organic matter to the soil the year you use it for growing carrots – add organic matter the year before, instead.

-Sow carrots directly into the ground.
+If growing carrots in the soil, sow seed directly.
 Make a seed drill (shallow trench) about 1cm deep using the edge of a hoe or trowel.
 Sow the seeds thinly along the bottom of the drill about 5-8cm apart – be careful not to grow carrots too close together as this can stunt their growth.
 Cover the seed with a thin layer of sieved soil, and water well using a watering can with a rose attached.

 To extend your cropping period, sow seeds successionally at two-week intervals.
-You can also sow a selection of carrot varieties that will crop at different times over the season.
+Sow a selection of carrot varieties that will crop at different times over the season.